 March 4, 2020 – Ivar Zeile, Supernova Digital Animation Festival

-Pratt Institute's Department of Digital Arts will present lectures by five guests as part of its Fall 2019 lecture series, Wednesdays from 12:45 PM to 1:45 PM in Myrtle Hall, Lecture Room 4E-3, on Pratt's Brooklyn campus.
+Pratt Institute's Department of Digital Arts and Animation will present lectures by five guests as part of its Spring 2020 Lecture Series on Pratt's Brooklyn

-This lecture series is free and open to the public; however, seating is limited.
+Guests will give lectures to the Pratt community about their involvement and careers in animation and the digital arts.
+This lecture series is free and open to the public; however, seating is limited

 Digital Art Lecture Series Coordinator, Pratt Institute